havgirl/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Objective
-The objective of this challenge is to create a map using different mapbox layers and an earthquake overlay
+The objective of this challenge is to create a map using different mapbox layers and earthquake overlays.

 ### Mapbox
-Three mapbox tile layers will be created and utilized in this challenge, and include the following styles:
+Three mapbox tile layers will be created and utilized in this challenge, and include the following views:
-- A street view: mapbox/streets-v11
+- Street: mapbox/streets-v11
-- A satellite streets view: mapbox/satellite-streets-v11
+- Satellite street: mapbox/satellite-streets-v11
-- A dark view: mapbox/dark-v11
+- Dark mode: mapbox/dark-v11

 ### Overlays
 Additionally, there will be three overlays that will be enabled, and include the following objects: